 Given the limited opportunity for make-up presentations based on the time in the semester, make-up presentations will only be allowed in EXTREME cases and at the discretion of the instructor.
-If you know you have a conflict with your assigned dates, find someone to switch with and all students need to inform the instructor via email.
-For university policy on this topic, see: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/
+If you know you have a conflict with your presentation date, find someone to switch with and all students need to inform the instructor via email.

-Course Grading: Total points for the course will be 440 points
+Course Grading: Total points for the course will be 200 points.

-Abstracts 100 pts (50 x 2) see scoring rubric Instructor Evaluation of Student 100 pts (50 x 2) see scoring rubric Presentations Mean Score of Peer Evaluations 100 pts (50 x 2) see scoring rubric Instructor Evaluation of Facilitation Duty 50 pts (25 x 2) see scoring rubric Student Evaluation of Presentations 50 pts Approx.1 pt each presentation Formulating Questions 40 pts 10 pts each presentation
+Abstract 50 points see scoring rubric Instructor Evaluation of Student Presentation 50 points see scoring rubric Mean Score of Peer Evaluations 50 points see scoring rubric Student Evaluation of Presentations 40 points 2 pts each presentation Questions/Conceptual Understanding Points 10 points 0.5 pts each presentation